SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 });
  ```

-- Afterwards the first two elements in the array are the smallest
+- Afterwards, the first two elements in the array are the smallest ones.

-- You can use `slice()` to take the first two numbers
+- We can use `slice()` method to take the first two elements

 [/task-description]